 Let’s now see how user groups work.

-We first need to define a user group in our workspace settings.
+We first need to define a user group in our Workspace settings or Tags.
 We’ll create a group called “Team SuperApp”, which will include everyone who works on SuperApp.

 We’ll also create a group called “Developers” for people who work on client projects.

 Now we can go to our Team page and define who belongs to what group.
 This person will work only on SuperApp, and this one will work only on client projects.
 And this person, he will work on both.

 You’ll notice that there’s an Admins group next to our name.
 Clockify automatically creates this group and you can’t delete it.
 Admins have the power to see and edit everything, so be careful who you put into this group.

 Let’s now add the “Developers” group to a project.
 We’ll go to “Projects”, click on a project, go to its “Access” tab, and add the “Developers” group.
 Now everyone who is in the “Developers” group has access to this private project.

 So, we’ve seen how we can add members to user groups, but how do we remove members of user groups from projects.
 Let’s say Karen stops working on client projects so she can focus on SuperApp, and we have to remove her from all the non-SuperApp projects.
 Instead of going through each project one by one, we can just remove her from the Developers group and that’s it.

 As an Admin, you control who can do and see what in your account.

 For example, you can choose who can see billable rates, who can create projects, and whether people can see how much time others have tracked in their Dashboard.